cloudnative/teamcity-webhooks/README.md

 ## Releasing a new plugin's version:

+Here I assume `"origin"` refers to the [github.com/cloudnative/teamcity-webhooks](https://github.com/cloudnative/teamcity-webhooks) repo.

     git checkout release
     git merge master
     git push origin release

 This will trigger a release build at [circleci.com/gh/cloudnative/teamcity-webhooks](https://circleci.com/gh/cloudnative/teamcity-webhooks) and upload the new version to [dl.bintray.com/cloudnative/teamcity/teamcity-webhooks/](https://dl.bintray.com/cloudnative/teamcity/teamcity-webhooks/).
 The release is made from the "master" branch, the actual content pushed to "release" doesn't really matter.
-DO NOT push to "master" while the release build is running, let it finish first.
+DO NOT push to "master" while the release build is running, **let it finish first**.
+Then execute:

+    git checkout master
+    git pull origin master

+.. and continue your work on a `"master"` branch, as before.